shovon26/Digital-Image-Processing-Lab-4-1-/README.md

 <b> Install Command for Numpy,Scipy,Matplotlib in ubuntu 18.04 : </b> <br>

-sudo apt-get install python3-pip python3-dev
+sudo apt-get install python3-pip python3-dev <br>
 sudo pip3 install numpy scipy matplotlib

 <b>To Run a python program in terminal :: </b>

-filename.py --- Save any file with .py extension and run it in terminnal using belows command.
+filename.py --- Save any file with .py extension and run it in terminnal using belows command. <br>

 python3 filename.py